greenwyrt/plover2CAT/README.md

 Contributions to the tutorials and how-to documentation are especially welcomed.

-Contact me on discord or open an issue on the repo.
+Contact me on the Plover discord as plants#4820  or open an issue on the repo.